Oba-One/community-host/assets/slides.md

 - Base has strong dev tooling that simplifies blockchain + AI integrations.
 - Using Base templates & AgentKit instead of custom blockchain contracts.
 - Focus on chatbot & UX, not smart contract dev.
-- Deploy to a simple web UI (or Discord/Telegram bots) to meet criteria.
+- Deploy to a simple web UI to meet criteria.

 # Our Community Host can help you too
 - Feel free to pose questions on our [demo site]().
-- Thanks for your attention! :pray:
+- Thanks for your attention!

+   :pray: